spexop-ui/spexop-packages/SECURITY.md

 We follow the principle of [Coordinated Vulnerability Disclosure](https://vuls.cert.org/confluence/display/CVD).

-Thank you for helping keep @spexop/theme and our users safe!
+Thank you for helping keep Spexop packages and our users safe!